olehyev138/diverst-devv/style_guide.md

 - Don't omit the parameter parentheses when defining a lambda with parameters. [link]
 - Omit the parameter parentheses when defining a lambda with no parameters. [link]
 - Use `_` for unused parameters
 - Prefer a guard clause when you can assert invalid data.
 A guard clause is a conditional statement at the top of a function that bails out as soon as it can.

+         # bad
+         def foo(a)
+           if a.present?
+             # do some stuff
+           else
+             # return
+         end

+         # good
+         def foo(a)
+           return unless a.present?

+           # do some stuff
+         end

 - Prefer keyword arguments over options hash
 - Prefer keyword arguments over optional arguments
 - Favor the use of predicate methods to explicit comparisons with ==
 - Use keyword arguments when for boolean parameters
 - Do not use then for multi line if/unless
 - Always put the condition on the same line as the if/unless in a multi-line conditional

 # Naming